startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

        ABUSING INCREASING VALUES IN ONE DIRECT AND DECREASING IN OTHER DIRECTION.
        AKA ABUSING CRITICAL POINTS.

+        -> TO COME UP WITH THESE SOLUTIONS YOU MUST TRACE OUR A BUNCH OF EXAMPLES AND SEE IF THE ALGO WORKS IN YOUR HEAD BEFORE YOU WRITE IT OUT!!
+        -> USE ALL YOUR TECHNIQUIES AND THINKING AS YOU TRACE..
+        -> HERE CRITICIAL POINTS WERE BOTTOM LEFT AND TOP RIGHT..

         Write an efficient algorithm that searches for a value target in an m x n integer matrix matrix.
 This matrix has the following properties: